-- a) Follow steps 1 and 2 above. - b) Swirl the Hydrolab in the bucket at 1 foot per second until the readings stabilize. - c) Record readings on the field sheet. - d) Remove the Hydrolab from the bucket, and rinse probes with de-ionized water before replacing plastic storage cup.
+- a) Follow steps 1 and 2 above. - b) Swirl the meter in the bucket until the readings stabilize. - c) Record readings on the field sheet. - d) Remove the meter from the bucket, and rinse probes with de-ionized water before replacing plastic storage cup.